bakerwm/identify_sgRNA_on_IgH/README.md

-# Identify sgRNAs tageting IgH cluster in mouse
+# Identify sgRNAs tageting IgH cluster in mouse genome

 ## Criteria
 + sgRNA is 23mer and ending with GG
 + sgRNA targets should be in tandom repeat (copy number > 10)
-+ sgRNA targeting IgH and its downstream 2 Mbp region
++ sgRNA targeting IgH and its **downstream** 2 Mbp region
 + sgRNA MUST not targeting other regions (off-target)

 ## Pipeline Overview